software-tools-books/js4ds/core.md

 title: "Core Features of Modern JavaScript"
 ---

+> **Questions**
+>
+> - How can I execute short snippets of JavaScript interactively?
+> - How can I run small JavaScript programs from the command line?
+> - How can I print text in JavaScript?
+> - What are JavaScript's basic data types?
+> - How can I find out what type something is?
+> - How do I write loops?
+> - How do I write conditionals?
+> - What counts as true and false?
+> - How do I format text?
+> - How do I store lists of values?
+> - How do I store values by name?
+> - How do I define functions?
+> - How do I divide source code into multiple files?
+> - FIXME: regular expressions

 - Introduce enough of JavaScript's core features to get started
 - Experiment with these interactively in the Node REPL